 Check out the video below to see what flattening the curve really means:

 The leaders of the European Union and Schengen area countries still recommend a great deal of caution around incoming travel.
-The external borders of the EU were closed until June 30th and European countries plan to reopen their borders to other countries incrementally.
-On the official website of the European Union you can find a list of non-EU countries for which the member states of the EU plan to gradually lift the travel restrictions (07/23/2020).
+The external borders of the EU were closed until June 30th and European countries have reopened their borders to other countries incrementally, though some are now closing or becoming restricted again due to an increase in infections (9/20/20).
+On the official Re-open EU website you can find detailed and current information on any travel restrictions that may be in place in EU countries.

-Air traffic has slowly resumed in Austria.
-Please be aware that there are still limitations and also that schedules and flights may change at the last minute due to the uncertain situation of the world wide development of the COVID-19 pandemic.
+Air traffic has slowly resumed in Austria and there are currently no landing bans.
+Please be aware that there are still limitations and also that schedules and flights may change at the last minute due to the uncertain situation of the worldwide development of the COVID-19 pandemic.
 Please check the websites of the official country authorities as well as the information provided by the respective travel operator.
-UPDATE: Beginning on July 16th restrictions on incoming flights from 18 COVID-19 risk areas are in effect.
-This applies to the following countries: Egypt, Albania, Belarus, Bosnia & Herzegovina, Bulgaria, China, United Kingdom, Iran, Kosovo, Montenegro, North Macedonia, Portugal, Republic of Moldau, Romania, Russia, Sweden, Serbia, and Ukraine.
-There will be exceptions made when it is in Austria’s best interest, including for care personnel.
-(07/15/2020)

 In order to get the latest information about current travel restrictions and public transportation, as well as short-term changes, we recommend getting in touch with relevant authorities (Austria or Carinthia) before setting out on your journey.